Smart Spending

 Quick Answer

-As of April 25, 2026, the best budget-friendly smartphone depends on your ecosystem preference.
-Android buyers get the most value with the Google Pixel 9 at $649, while Apple users can opt for the iPhone SE 4 starting at $500—the most affordable iPhone with modern features available today.
+The best budget-friendly smartphone depends on your ecosystem preference.
+Android buyers get the most value with the Google Pixel 9 at $649, while Apple users can opt for the iPhone SE 4 starting at $500, the most affordable iPhone with modern features available today.

 Key Takeaways